-As a publisher (or self-publisher if you prefer - both terms are the same to the ISBN authorities) you can purchase ISBNs in blocks of a minimum of ten.
-At least that's the normal situation.
-However, Bowker in the USA at least and perhaps other ISBN authorities in other countries, may sell you a single ISBN.
+As a publisher (or self-publisher if you prefer - both terms are the same to the ISBN authorities) you can sometimes purchase ISBNs in blocks of a minimum of ten.
+At least that's been the normal situation in the past.
+However, Bowker in the USA and Nielsen in the United Kingdom at least and perhaps other ISBN authorities in other countries, may sell you a single ISBN.
 But beware, because you will pay way, way more that one tenth the cost of a block of ten.
 For one ISBN you'll probably pay more like the cost of five ISBNs when purchased in a block of ten.

 Another way to obtain a single ISBN is to get your book published through one of many companies that sell themselves to authors as a self-publishing service.
 These organisations exist to help authors, for a fee, to publish their work.
 Some companies may offer to take the whole self-publishing process from you, while others may offer to do whatever parts you wish to outsource to them.
 Dealing with the ISBN will be part of this service.
 But, as with getting a single ISBN from your ISBN authority, it will not be as relatively inexpensive as getting a block of ten from your ISBN agency yourself.
 You will have to weigh the cost along with the other services that you may be offered as part of a package of services.
 Another consideration with going along this path is that although these provders style themselves for self-publishers, the fact is that when you use such an organisation, you are simply not being a self-publisher - they will be the publisher as far as the ISBN authority are concerned, as it is they that are the holders of the ISBN that will be designated to your work.
 If, as a self-publisher, it is important to you that you are the publisher of record, then this route may not be the one for you.